gui1117/tiolved/README.md

 tiolved.lua
 ===========

+THIS README IS NOT UP−TO−DATE, sorry, I just added spritebatch and animation, the documentation will be made up soon.
+With new feature ...
+In a month probably

 A framework to use [tiled](http://www.mapeditor.org/) in [LÖVE](http://love2d.org).
 Note that it doesn't use the lua export of tiled, stupid ? yes, I wasn't aware of it.